misskey-dev/misskey/README.md

 Sponsors & Backers
 ----------------------------------------------------------------
-Misskey have no 100+ GitHub stars.
+Misskey have no 100+ GitHub stars currently.
 However, donation are always welcome!
-If you want to donate Misskey, please get in touch with [@syuilo][syuilo-link].
+If you want to donate to Misskey, please get in touch with [@syuilo][syuilo-link].

 Collaborators
 ----------------------------------------------------------------